 These nocturnal critters are found throughout the country, especially near water.
 Their diet consists mostly of small animals and insects.
 They are mild-mannered creatures and will only shoot their notorious spray when threatened.
 Skunks only occasionally bother the garden, perhaps feeding on corn that's close to the ground.
 Mostly, their damage is due to nighttime digging in lawns and flower beds looking for one of their favorite food: grubs.
-They may dig many 3-4″ holes and make a lawn look like a war zone in one night.Prevention and Control
+They may dig many 3-4" holes in one night.

 - You can also place predator urine or ammonia-soaked rags in their den area (usually in old woodchuck holes or under outbuildings) to ward them off.

 - If you have a problem skunk under a porch, woodpile, or stone wall, it's best to hire a pest control expert.

 Visit our full Garden Pest and Disease Directory.

 Share this Article:

 Get in on the best deals, new products and gardening tips.